Chinese Filipinos: 21st century (2001–present)

 More Chinese Filipinos were given Philippine citizenship during the 21st century.
 Chinese influence in the country increased during the pro-China presidency of Gloria Arroyo.
-Businesses by Chinese Filipinos were said to have improved under Benigno Aquino's presidency, while mainland Chinese migration into the Philippines decreased due to Aquino's pro-Filipino and pro-American approach in handling disputes with China.
 "Xin qiao" Chinese migration from mainland China into the Philippines intensified from 2016 up to the present, due to controversial pro-China policies by the Rodrigo Duterte presidency, prioritizing Chinese POGO businesses.

 The Chinese Filipino community have expressed concerns over the ongoing disputes between China and the Philippines, which majority preferring peaceful approaches to the dispute to safeguard their own private businesses.
+The community has also expressed concerns over the increased anti-Chinese sentiment from other Filipinos resulting from issues surrounding the POGO businesses and investigations on the background of former Bamban mayor Alice Guo, who was accused by the authorities of having connections with a POGO business in the said municipality.

 Origins

-Virtually most all Chinese Filipinos in the Philippines belong to Hokkien-speaking group of the Han Chinese ethnicity.
-Many Chinese Filipinos are either third, fourth or second generation or in general natural-born Philippine citizens who can still look back to their Chinese roots and have Chinese relatives both in China as well as in other Southeast Asian or Australasian or North American countries.
+Most Chinese Filipinos in the Philippines are Hokkien people, historically speaking Hokkien.
+Many Chinese Filipinos are either fourth-, third-, or second-generation; in general natural-born Philippine citizens who can still recognize their Chinese roots and have Chinese relatives in China, as well as in other Southeast Asian, Australasian or North American countries.

+According to a study of around 30,000 gravestones in the Manila Chinese Cemetery of Metro Manila with marked birthplaces or ancestral places of the interred, 89.26% were from within the Hokkien-speaking Southern Min region in Southern Fujian, while 9.86% were from Cantonese regions in Guangdong (Canton) province.
+More specifically on those of the Southern Min region, 65.01% hailed from Jinjiang (晉江 (Chìn-kang)) [from coastal Quanzhou], 17.25% from Nan'an (南安 (Lâm-oaⁿ)) [from coastal Quanzhou], 7.94% from Xiamen (廈門 (Ē-mn̂g)) (Xiamen city proper), 2.90% from Hui'an (惠安 (Hūi-oaⁿ)) [from coastal Quanzhou], 1.52% from Longxi (龍溪 (Liông-khe)) [within Longhai, coastal Zhangzhou], 1.21% from Siming (思明 (Su-bêng)) [southern district of Xiamen or Xiamen itself], 1.14% from Quanzhou (泉州 (Choân-chiu)) (Quanzhou city proper), 1.10% from Tong'an (同安 (Tâng-oaⁿ)) [from coastal Xiamen], 0.83% from Shishi (石狮 (Chio̍h-sai)) [from coastal Quanzhou], 0.57% from Yongchun (永春 (Éng-chhun)) [from inland Quanzhou], and 0.53% from Anxi (安溪 (An-khoe)) [from inland Quanzhou].